 Located on the shores of Lake Ontario just east of Toronto, and nestled in the community of Pickering is one of the world's largest nuclear generating facilities: the Pickering Nuclear Generating Station.

 Pickering Nuclear has six operating CANDU® (CANadian Deuterium Uranium) reactors.
-Together the station has a total output of 3,100 megawatts (MW), enough to serve a city of one and a half million people.
+The station has a total output of 3,100 megawatts (MW) which is enough to serve a city of one and a half million people, and about 14 per cent of Ontario’s electricity needs.

 Pickering Nuclear Continued Operation

 The first four Pickering Nuclear reactors went into service in 1971 and continued to operate safely.
-In l 1997, these reactors were placed in voluntary lay-up as part of what was then Ontario Hydro's nuclear improvement program.
-In September 2003, Unit 4 was returned to commercial operation.
-Unit 1 was returned to commercial operation in November 2005.
+In 1997, these reactors were placed in voluntary lay-up as part of what was then Ontario Hydro's nuclear improvement program.
+In September 2003, Unit 4 was returned to commercial operation, as was Unit 1 in November 2005.
 Units 2 and 3 remain in a safe shutdown state.

 Units 5, 6, 7 and 8 at Pickering Nuclear continue to operate safely since they were brought into service in 1983.
 They have a combined capacity of approximately 2,100 megawatts.